Polo123456789/chess/docs/uci-interface/spec.rst

 .. code:: cpp

-    template <class T>
-    void info::log(T t);
+    void info::log(MessageType m);

+Where ``MessageType`` is one of the types mentioned above.
 Will log in a UCI info message the information that it is given.

-It will check that ``T`` is one of the classes listed above.

 3.2.3.3 Example
 ^^^^^^^^^^^^^^^